 10. Use unsalted butter

-Call me a control freak; however, the reason is that different companies add different amounts of salt to their butter.
+Call me a control freak; however, you should almost always use unsalted butter because different companies add different amounts of salt to their butter.
 All salted butters are not created equal, so removing salted butter from the equation puts you in control of salting.
-Unsalted butter is also fresher (since salting is a preserving mechanism and additional preservatives are added to salted butter during processing) and sweeter tasting, and this shows in your baked goods.
+Unsalted butter is also sweeter tasting and fresher (since salting is a preserving mechanism and additional preservatives are added to salted butter during processing), and this shows in your baked goods.